rackerlabs/rackspace-how-to/content/exchange/clear-credential-manager.md

 9. If successful, you should be taken to your Inbox and mail should start syncing.

-Also, make sure you can log in to [apps.rackspace.com](https://apps.rackspace.com/index.php).
+**Note:** If this process fails, make sure you can log in to [apps.rackspace.com](https://apps.rackspace.com/index.php) to verify you are using the correct password.